 Stone Tile In A Laundry Room

 Okay, so if you have been following our first project in our new (outdated) home, you know we had a bit of trouble with the floor, namely ripping out rotten particle board.
 Fun times.
 Now that the mess and mold have been cleaned up, we set about picking out our new flooring.
-You stroll through the flooring department, lovingly caressing all the products that you know are waaaay beyond the budget, and maybe there is a bit of drooling involved as well, it’s always a time filled with big dreams and endless possibilities, unless your pocketbook is small and far from endless.
+You stroll through the flooring department, lovingly caressing all the products that you know are waaaay beyond the budget, and maybe there’s a bit of drooling involved.
+It’s always a time filled with big dreams and endless possibilities, unless your pocketbook is small and far from endless.
 I can show you what my flooring dreams are made of….

 These images are all over Pinterest, so much so that I tried tracking them down but couldn’t find the originals so if someone knows where the credit belongs, please let me know!

 Swoon Worthy Floors

 Natural uneven stone, large slabs, worn and weathered, and grout colored by centuries of foot traffic…. swoon!
 Not something we could handle on our small budget.
 Someday, someday.
 Sigh.
 Okay, so what did we decide on?
 We knew we wanted to stay with a more natural stone look, not the printed-on ceramic tile.
 Our local home improvement store just happened to be having a sale on slate tile called ‘Midnight Black’, a little over a $1 a tile.
 It had almost everything I was looking for in a floor – natural stone, dark, uneven/worn appearance, and the grout we chose, called Oyster Grey, was a perfect muddy looking grey.
 After cleaning the floor, we laid down new backer board….